 You can of course find repair services for various items like clothing, shoes and vacuum cleaners locally.
 You can find listings for some of these (and submit new ones) in the Circular Cambridge Directory.

 If you want to have a go at repairing something yourself, there are lots of video guides online, and iFixit provides repair guides for many products.
-Love Your Clothes has advice on how to mend and care for clothes to keep them looking good for longer, and there are lots of videos online showing how to darn holes in jumpers or repair torn jeans in a stylish way.
+There are lots of sewing videos online showing how to darn holes in jumpers or repair torn jeans in a stylish way.

 There are lots more R's that we can do before recycling: re-purpose, re-fashion, rethink!
 How many can you think of?